On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 • The realization of GMP survey reliance will contribute to early approval by conducting GMP assessments with minimal resources and time.
 This will enable the early provision of high quality medicines to patients.

-Establishment of Asian Universal Health Coverage (aUHC)
+Building Universal Health Coverage (aUHC) in Asia

-Realization of True UHC in Asia
+Realization of true UHC in Asia

 • Establishment of a fund: Clarify the purpose and significance of establishing a fund to overcome financial obstacles in accessing innovative drugs.
-The possibility and challenges of establishing a fund in other Asian countries were discussed, with reference to the Taiwanese case regarding the fund's management structure, financing methods, and criteria for selecting eligible drugs and medical technologies.
+The possibility and challenges of establishing a fund in other Asian countries were discussed, with reference to the Taiwanese case regarding the fund's management structure, funding methods, and criteria for selecting eligible drugs and medical technologies.

 For inquiries, please contact